TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 The following sections of our Summary of Indeed’s Privacy Policy explain the categories of Personal Data we collected over the past twelve (12) months (section 3), why we collected this information (section 4), and the third parties with which we shared it (section 5).

-We also cover these topics more expansively in our Full Privacy Policy: sections 2.1-2.3 explain the categories of Personal Data we collect. sections 4, 5, and 9 explain the purposes for which we use your Personal Data. and sections 4.12 – 4.16, 8, 9 and 11 explain our disclosure of your Personal Data to third parties.
+We also cover these topics more expansively in our Full Privacy Policy: sections 2.1-2.3 explain the categories of Personal Data we collect. sections 4, 5, and 9 explain the purposes for which we use your Personal Data. and sections 4.15 – 4.19, 8, 9 and 11 explain our disclosure of your Personal Data to third parties.

 **13.2 The Right to Opt-out of the Sale of Your Personal Data**

 To learn more about Indeed’s approach to California’s “_Do not sell my personal information_” requirement, why it applies to your use of our Site, and how you can exercise this right, please go to https://www.indeed.com/legal/ccpa-dns.
-There, we explain how California has defined as “sales” under the CCPA certain transfers of Personal Data between Indeed and its affiliates that are integral to the products and services we offer to our users.
+There, we explain how California has defined as “sales” under the California Consumer Protection Act (the “CCPA”) certain transfers of Personal Data between Indeed and its affiliates that are integral to the products and services we offer to our users.
 We do **not** “sell” your Personal Data in the traditional sense.
-More information on Indeed’s affiliates and our inter-affiliate transfers can be found in our Privacy Center at https://hrtechprivacy.com/.
+More information on Indeed’s affiliates and our inter-affiliate transfers can be found in our Privacy Center at https://hrtechprivacy.com.

 Under California’s “_Shine the Light_” law (Civil Code section 1798.83), California residents have certain rights regarding the disclosure of their Personal Data to third parties for their own direct marketing purposes.
 Indeed’s policy is not to disclose your Personal Data to third parties for the third parties’ direct marketing purposes if you have exercised your option to prevent that information from being disclosed to third parties for those purposes.
 If you wish to not have your personal information shared for those purposes, you may request that we delete your Personal Data by following the steps outlined in Section 10 of this Privacy Policy.